Skip to content

 Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard) — common questions

-How hard is Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard)?
+Is Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard) a hard climb?

 Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 759m of ascent and takes most walkers 5-8 hours.
-Terrain: The Glen Orrin track is firm to its end above the river.
+Ground conditions: The Glen Orrin track is firm to its end above the river.

-When is the best time to climb Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard)?
+What's the best month to climb Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard)?

-Can I bring my dog up Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard)?
+Can dogs go up Beinn a' Bhathaich Ard (Beinn a' Bha' ach Ard)?

 Reasonable signal at Struy; fades quickly into Glen Orrin